speechly/docs/content/client-libraries/react/tutorial/_index.md

 export default App;
 ```

-### 3. Adding Speechly client and a microphone button
+## Add Speechly client and a microphone button

 Before we proceed with the app, let's take a quick detour and train a very simple and not very useful Speechly app, so that we can use it to test our integration later on.